jords-santiago/intl-students-2013-2019/README.md

 * GDP and Population highly correlates to the number of international students
 * No specific World Development Indicator emerges when international student is normalized against their population (percent of poulation)

-Therefore, the gathered World Development Indicators may not have any possible factor to the amount of international students.

 ## Introduction
 ### Background